| Dave

 |

-Dave learned
+James learned

-these instruments because they were available at home.
+these instruments because they were there.
 The

 14 & already learning 3 others.
 His music teacher understandably